xetareality/docs/docs/programs/staking.md

 **Outputs:** `Token transfer from sender to pool`, `Staking claim from pool to sender`
 **Inputs:**
 `Amount` - Staking amount
-`Unlocks` - Datetime until the amount will be locked
+`Unlocks` - Datetime until which the amount will be locked

 ### Claim
 Claim back the initial stake, including rewards accumulated during the staking period.